-- ▶ A reduced CIT rate of 15% is available to HNTEs. - ▶ For a qualified HNTE newly established in one of the five Special Economic Zones2 or the Shanghai Pudong New Area on or after 1 January 2008, the enterprise may be entitled to a tax holiday of "two years' exemption and three years' half deduction" from the first year in which it derives production or operating income. - ▶ A preapproval process is required to obtain the incentive.
+- A reduced CIT rate of 15% is available to HNTEs. - For a qualified HNTE newly established in one of the five Special Economic Zones or the Shanghai Pudong New Area on or after 1 January 2008, the enterprise may be entitled to a tax holiday of "two years' exemption and three years' half deduction" from the first year in which it derives production or operating income. - A preapproval process is required to obtain the incentive.

 The incentive is applicable for current investments.
 A company with HNTE certifications may enjoy a 15% reduced CIT rate within the validation period of the certification.
 The relevant information or documents should be submitted for tax bureau review each year that HNTE status is requested, which is due within five months after the end of the tax year (the statutory annual filing deadline).
-The relevant forms in the CIT filing return should be submitted, including the Basic Information Form on Taxpayers, Appendix 5 and Supplementary Table 3-5 of the return.
+The relevant forms in the CIT filing return should be submitted, including Form A107040 and Form A107041 of the return.